 – Network with other gamblers

 Managing your budget and money is essential if you intend to develop a gambling career.
 It mirrors bookkeeping and accounting in companies and businesses.
-Once you’ve determined the correct amount of your starting bankroll, record all increases and decreases.
-This will help you know how much you have won, how much you have lost and your total budget all times.
+Once you’ve determined the correct amount for your starting bankroll, you can then record all increases and decreases.
+This will help you know how much you have won, how much you have lost and your total budget at all times.

-Apart from dedicating time for the gambling process itself, you will have to dedicate time for learning new strategies to enhance your skill set.
+Apart from dedicating time to the gambling process itself, you will have to dedicate time to learning new strategies so as to enhance your skill set.
 Your skills can always be strengthened and improved.